Josh Adams (rugby union)

-Joshua Huw Adams (born 21 April 1995) is a Welsh professional rugby union player who primarily plays wing for Cardiff in the United Rugby Championship.
-He has also represented Wales at international level, having made his test debut against Scotland during the 2018 Six Nations Championship.
-Adams has previously played for clubs such as Worcester Warriors in the past.
+Joshua Huw Adams (born 21 April 1995) is a Welsh professional rugby union player who plays as a wing for United Rugby Championship club Cardiff and the Wales national team.

 Club career

 Adams began his career with Llanelli and made his debut against Pontypridd in 2013.
 He went on to make a total of 30 appearances for the club, scoring 9 tries.
-He made his first and only Scarlets appearance in the Anglo-Welsh Cup defeat to Cardiff Rugby in 2014.
+He made his only Scarlets appearance in the Anglo-Welsh Cup defeat to Cardiff Rugby in 2014.
 He is also a previous Wales U20 international.

-In May 2014, it was announced that Adams would move to Worcester from the 2015–16 season.
+In May 2015, it was announced that Adams would move to Worcester from the 2015–16 season.
 In February 2016, Adams moved on loan to National League 1 side Cinderford until the end of the 2015–16 season.

 On 22 December 2017, Adams scored two tries in a 23–8 win over relegation rivals London Irish, making him the top try scorer in the Premiership around the close of December 2017.

 On 19 March 2019, Cardiff Rugby announced the signing of Adams on a long-term contract from the start of the 2019-2020 Pro14 season.

 International career

 Wales

 In January 2018, Adams was called up to the Wales senior squad for the 2018 Six Nations Championship, and on 30 January he was named in the starting line-up for Wales' opening game at home to Scotland.

 On 23 February 2019, Adams sealed a Six Nations third round win for Wales against England at the Cardiff's Millennium Stadium.
 A cross field kick from Welsh teammate Dan Biggar was gathered in the air by Adams and grounded.
 It was Adam's third try for Wales and meant England were all but defeated in the match.
 With Wales moving to first, heading into the fourth week of the 2019 Six Nations Championship.
 Wales won the Six Nations grand slam.

 On 9 October 2019 Adams scored a hat-trick in a 29–17 win over Fiji at the 2019 Rugby World Cup.
 The win secured Wales's place in the quarter finals.
 Adams ended the 2019 Rugby World Cup in Japan as the top try-scorer for the competition.

 On 1 February 2020 Adams scored a hat-trick for Wales in the 42-0 Six Nations win over Italy.

 Adams was chosen for the 2022 Six Nations Championship, achieving tries against both England and Italy.
-He won Player of the Match against Italy, but gave this honour to Ange Capuozzo after the match.
+He won Man of the Match against Italy, but gave his medal to Ange Capuozzo after the game.